tidepool-org/datica-policies-jamdocs/docs/policies.md

 * Interpersonal communication (e.g., Slack, Zoom, Google Hangouts)
 * IP addresses, system names, account names

-Access to this information is limited to Datica employees or third parties operating under an executed non-disclosure agreement.
+Access to this information is limited to Tidepool employees or third parties operating under an executed non-disclosure agreement.
 This information should never be stored on a computing device or electronic storage media that is personally owned.

 **Tier 4 - Public**